silverbulletmd/silverbullet/website/Migrate from v1.md

 # Queries
 v2 does not have support for old-style [queries](https://v1.silverbullet.md/Query%20Language) (live queries) anymore.
 They have been replaced with [[Space Lua/Integrated Query]].
 Give the linked page a read, but generally there’s a few differences:

-1. Space Lua Integrated Queries tend to start with `from index.tag "tag-name"` instead of plain `tag-name`.
+1. Space Lua Integrated Queries tend to start with `from index.objects("tag-name")` instead of plain `tag-name`.
 This is a bit longer, but since whatever comes after `from` is a Lua expression, you can not just query [[Object]], you can query any Lua table as well in the same way.
-2. In the old query language, you access attribute simply by their name, this works in SLIQ too, but stylistically it’s nicer to use either `_.attribute`, or to give the object you’re iterating over a name, using `from page = index.tag "page"`, for instance.
+2. In the old query language, you access attribute simply by their name, this works in SLIQ too, but stylistically it’s nicer to use either `_.attribute`, or to give the object you’re iterating over a name, using `from page = index.pages()`, for instance.
 3. The `=` equals operator is `==` in Lua 😄

 # Templates